f-society67/RealFakeImageClassifier/README.md

 ## Author

 Developed as a deep learning and computer vision project exploring the detection of AI-generated imagery using modern transfer learning techniques.
+Further imporovements on its way.